KenKaneki-42/P5_BlogPHP/README.md

 ## Description

 BlogPhp is a web application for article blogging with administrator and user management.
-The goal is to provide a platform for article and comment publication, with moderation features.
+The goal is to provide a platform for articles and comments publication, with moderation features.

 ## Main Features